Early access

 Left: a Review action running on one worktree.
 Middle: another worktree idling.
 Right: a live GitHub PR with inline comment threads and a review composer.

-Klaussy with parallel Claude Code terminals, a Review action in flight on the left, and a GitHub PR review surface on the right showing inline comment threads.
+Klaussy with parallel AI coding-agent terminals, a Review action in flight on the left, and a GitHub PR review surface on the right showing inline comment threads.

 What you need